 The key here is to make the process of paying as easy as possible.
 You don’t want to ask your customers to go through several steps just to make their monthly payment.
 Try to set up automated payments for your customers.
 Negative option billing is definitely a popular option for merchants in this position.

 To accomplish that, you will need a subscription high risk merchant account.
 However, securing one can be more challenging than you think.

 How You Can Secure a Subscription Merchant Account

 Considering the fact that most of your customers will probably be paying for your products or services using their credit or debit card payments, it is absolutely crucial for you to have a merchant account up and running.

-The problem is that not all online credit card processing account providers are willing to work with subscription-based companies.
+The problem is that not all payment processing providers are willing to work with subscription-based companies.
 The aforementioned companies are considered to be in the high risk category for a variety of reasons.
 Some traditional banks perceive subscription-based companies to be vulnerable to fraud or billing processes are risky and susceptible to chargebacks.